 rt_sigreturn() system call which we use to restore victim’s execution context (registers and etc).
 It should be prepared by caller setting up original registers values and etc the victim has at the moment of parasite injection.

 parasite-head.S file and simply adjusts own stack and literally call the daemon entry point.
 Right after the call there is trapping instruction placed which triggers the notification to a caller that parasite has finished its work if been running in trap mode.
 When parasite is running in daemon mode the notifications are a bit more complex and will be considered later.

 parasite_daemon().
 Upon enter it opens command socket which is used to communicate with the caller.
 Once socket is opened the daemon comes to sleep waiting for command to appear.

 Because the whole parasite memory block is a shared memory slab data exchange between CRIU and dumpee is regular read/write operations into arguments area while commands are sent as network packets.

 Curing dumpee from parasite code

-Once everything is done and we no longer need parasite we are removing it from the dumpee address space in several steps:
+Once everything is done and we no longer need parasite it is removed from the dumpee's address space by performing the following steps:

-- CRIU start tracing the syscalls parasite is executing with help of
+- CRIU starts tracing the syscalls parasite is executing with help of

-- Parasite receives it, then closes control socket and executes
+- Parasite receives the command, then closes control socket and executes

-- CRIU intercept exit from this syscall and unmaps parasite memory area, thus victim become into the state it was before parasite injection
+- CRIU intercepts exit from this syscall and unmaps parasite memory area, thus reverting the dumpee back to the state it was in before parasite injection